lamtt14/DE_project/README.md

 SparkSubmitOperator, BranchPythonOperator, PythonOperator are used for execution and are set to run every day at 6 AM

 ### Challenge: Visualization with PowerBI/Grafana
 The scope of this project was focused on building the data pipeline and implementing data processing workflows.
 It did not cover data analysis or insight generation.
-For deeper exploration and interpretation, visualization tools can be employed to perform advanced analysis.
+For deeper exploration and interpretation, visualization tools can be employed to perform advanced analysiss.